Heatmiser: Later years: line-up changes and Mic City Sons (1994–1996)

 I’d been living with [Heatmiser's] other singer and songwriter, Neil [Gust], for like years and years.
 Not as his boyfriend, but as his roommate.
 Not that it matters.
 I don’t care.
 That kind of thing I don’t think is anybody’s business.
 It never really occurred to me whether or not Neil was gay until he told me one day.
 It was very upsetting to him because he hadn’t told anyone.
 But it wasn’t upsetting to me.
 I had just never thought about it.
 By that point, just about all my friends that were men were gay."
 Asked by Under The Radars Marcus Kagler why he thought that was, Smith explained: "Oh, I was around 20 or 19, and a lot of straight guys were... you know, just having kinds of conversations that I couldn’t really relate to.
 You know, just like very high-school.
 You know, like not being able to relate to jocks in high school.
 Sort of like that.
 Tony [Lash] was a guy that I met in high school.
 He played flute in the high-school band, which is where I learned how to play the drums.

-Discussing the tension in the band, Peterson later recalled:

-Every individual in the band had identities that were bound up with some sense of injuries, of not fitting in or whatever.
+Discussing the tension in the band, Peterson recalled, "Every individual in the band had identities that were bound up with some sense of injuries, of not fitting in or whatever.
 I didn't really understand myself really well, I drank pretty heavily.
-And Elliott was increasingly unhappy with the rock thing, and I think that I became emblematic of everything that was bad about that for him.
+And Elliott was increasingly unhappy with the rock thing, and I think that I became emblematic of everything that was bad about that for him."

-Lash also recalled his memories of the band's tense relationship while recording Mic City Sons, and their eventual breakup:

-At the time, it was hard to sort through it all.
-It's the kind of things [that], maybe if these issues came up when people are in their 30s or 40s and have some better communication skills, wouldn't be so hard to process.
+Lash also recalled his memories of the band's tense relationship while recording Mic City Sons, and their eventual breakup, stating, "At the time, it was hard to sort through it all.
+It's the kind of things [that], maybe if these issues came up when people are in their 30s or 40s and have some better communication skills, wouldn't be so hard to process."